ranlo/OSINT-Tools-Israel/README.md

 I have create a list of websites which have proved useful during OSINT investigations in Israel.
 Most of them are Hebrew only, but some have an English version as well.

-[[Israeli Corporations Authority]]([url](https://www.gov.il/en/service/company_extract)) -  - information about companies established in Israel, including filings, stock owners, stock transfers.
+[Israeli Corporations Authority](https://www.gov.il/en/service/company_extract) - information about companies established in Israel, including filings, stock owners, stock transfers.
 Some reports may require payment

 Car License Plate Search - https://www.gov.il/he/departments/dynamiccollectors/private-and-commercial-vehicles - basic information about vehicles by license plate (model and make, color, year, etc).
 Does not include owner information.
 Hebrew only.